-Trump Warns Venezuela's Maduro Supporters, 'You Will Lose Everything'
+Trump Warns Venezuela's Maduro Supporters: 'You Will Lose Everything'

 The supplies remain stuck, blocked by Maduro's army at the Colombian-Venezuelan border.

-During the speech Trump stated, the U.S. seeks a peaceful transfer of power in Venezuela, but he added "all options are open."
+During the speech Trump said the U.S. seeks a peaceful transfer of power in Venezuela, but he added "all options are open."

-The spirited speech did not contain any specifics regarding imminent diplomatic or policy changes, but in what's likely a field-test of some of Trump's 2020 reelection themes, the president continually bashed socialism in the swing state of Florida before an audience of Venezuelan exiles and Cuban-Americans.
+The spirited speech did not contain any specifics regarding imminent diplomatic or policy changes.
+But, in what's likely a field-test of some of Trump's 2020 re-election themes, the president continually bashed socialism in the swing state of Florida before an audience of Venezuelan exiles and Cuban-Americans.

 "The twilight hour of socialism has arrived," Trump said, adding that the 50 nations that have recognized Guaidó as the legitimate leader of Venezuela have a "shared interest in preventing the spread of "socialism."

-He also condemned the "ugly alliance" between the Cuban and Venezuelan governments, which he said propped one another up.
+Trump also condemned the "ugly alliance" between the Cuban and Venezuelan governments, which he said propped one another up.

-"To those who would impose socialism on the U.S.," Trump said, "we again delivery a very simple message, America will never be a socialist country."
+"To those who would impose socialism on the U.S.," he said, "we again deliver a very simple message: America will never be a socialist country."

 Trump's speech came on the same day that Maduro's government expelled a group of European Union diplomats who planned to meet with Guaidó .